zechlau14/zechlau14.github.io/projects/pets-with-fedoras-slides.md

 ---
 # Introduction 16

-Everyone answers: What kind of house **pet** are you?
+**For everyone**: What kind of house **pet** are you?
 e.g. Platypus, Dog, Hedgehog, Cat, Parrot, Treefrog, Snail etc.

 Then give your character a **cute pet name**, like Perry the platypus or Pinky the chihuahua, and a **code name**, like Agent P or Numbah 4.

 ---
-# Introduction 17
+# Mission 1

-## Playing the Game
-The game is divided into scenes.
-While the Agents are out trying to stop their nemesis, back at home their owners Linneaus and Fern are up to their own hijinxs.
-The game will cut between scenes of the Agents and scenes of their Home.
-At the start of the game, assign each player an Agent scene and a Home Scene.

-During the **Agent Scenes**, the assigned player answers the scene prompt to establish the scene.
-Each player then takes turns say how their Agent deals with the issue at hand.
-When something risky occurs, roll dice (see below).

-In the **Home Scenes**, the Agents are not present, and the assigned player answers the scene prompt by narrating the full scene.

-### Rolling the Dice
-When the Agents do something risky, roll two six-sided dice (2d6) to find out how it goes.

-If you're using **PETS** (animal abilities), you want to roll **under or equal to** your number.

-If you're using **FEDORAS** (spy abilities), you want to roll **above or equal to** your number.

-If **none** of your dice succeed, it goes wrong.
-Narrate how your action cartoonishly fails and makes things worse.

-If **one** dice succeeds, you barely manage it.
-The other players will agree on a complication or cost, then you must include it as you narrate how your actions barely did what you set up to do.

-If **two** dice succeed, you do it well!
-Narrate how cool your agent is as they do it!

-#### Helping
-If you want to help someone else who's rolling, say how you try to help and make a roll.
-If you succeed, give them an extra die.

-## Scenes [SKELETON]

-### Agent Scene 1
-The agents are hanging out with Linneaus and Fern at home. _Which part of the home are you in?
-What are the owners doing?_
+The agents are hanging out with Linneaus and Fern at home.

-**Ask everyone**: What in this area of the house suggests that Linneaus and Fern are geniuses?
+**For you**: Which part of the home are you in?
+What are Linneaus and Fern doing?

-**Ask everyone**: Your agent receives a notification of an urgent call from mission control.
+**For everyone**: Your agent receives a notification of an urgent call from mission control.
 How do you receive it?
 And how do you ensure Linneaus and Fern do not see you answer it?

+---
-### Home Scene 1
+# Home 1
-Linneaus and Fern are inspired to do something incredible.
+**For you**: Linneaus and Fern are inspired to do something incredible.
 What is it? (_Select one or make something up._) What inspired them?

 | d6 | today's activity |
 | --- | --- |